eduardobrennand/ddf_tech_case/README.md

 **Repository containing the resolution of the test case for Data Science Intern at Dadosfera.**

 # Requirements
-Libraries to run the code
+Libraries required to run the code
 - pandas==1.3.4
 - matplotlib==3.4.3
 - seaborn==0.11.2